 There have been many home phone solutions I’ve encountered since first writing this guide to replace your landline.
 I figured it was time to update the information for those looking to save a little money on their phone service.

 Typically, cable providers bundle home phone service into a “Triple Play” package with internet and cable TV service.
-You’ve read the guide on cable TV alternatives, but still have questions on what home phone service options are out there other than through a cable provider.
-Some may not be looking to “cut the cord” on cable, but still want the most affordable home phone plans they can buy.
+You’ve read the guide on cable TV alternatives, but have questions on what home phone service options are out there other than through a cable provider.
+Some may not be looking to “cut the cord” on cable, but want the most affordable home phone plans they can buy.

 Whether you want to cut the cable cord or just save some money on your monthly cable bill, these inexpensive landline alternatives are something to consider.